TABLE OF CONTENTS

 Not only does compost significantly improve the taste and smell of your cannabis, but it is a great way to return organic nutrients back into the soil.

-Here’s a rundown of the top benefits of using compost for growing cannabis:
+Here's a rundown of the top benefits of growing cannabis with compost:

 - Significantly improve the quality of your soil

 - Add organic nutrients to the soil that naturally and slowly release for better nutrient intake

 - Includes macro and micronutrients that may not be found in synthetic fertilizers